microsoft/MIDI/README.md

 # Windows MIDI Services

 This project is the next-generation MIDI API for Windows, including MIDI 1.0, MIDI CI, and [MIDI 2.0](https://www.midi.org/specifications/midi-2-0-specifications) features, enhancements, a new driver, and an ecosystem of essential tools.
 It builds upon the work we did for WinRT MIDI, adds many enhancements and bug fixes to our MIDI 1.0 support, and importantly adds support for MIDI CI and MIDI 2.0.

 This is an official Microsoft project.

 > The open source driver has been generously donated by [AMEI](https://www.amei.or.jp/),
-> the Association of Musical Electronics Industry, and developed by AmeNote.
+> the **Association of Musical Electronics Industry, and developed by AmeNote**.
 Please see
 > the file headers for any additional copyright notices.
 A huge thank you to AMEI and its
 > member companies for making this happen!